 Many HR executives have asked us for data supporting a connection between employee engagement and patient satisfaction.
 It makes sense that highly engaged health care staff—who are willing to go above and beyond for their organization—would be willing to go above and beyond for patients.

-In fact, data from The Advisory Board Company's Employee Engagement Survey demonstrates that for every one-percent increase in employee engagement, an organization's overall hospital HCAHPS rating increases by 0.33 percent, and patients' willingness to recommend increases by 0.25 percent.
+In fact, data from the Advisory Board 2017 Employee Engagement Survey demonstrates that for every one-percent increase in employee engagement, an organization's overall hospital HCAHPS rating increases by 0.33 percent, and patients' willingness to recommend the hospital increases by 0.3 percent.